PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Evaluation

-The workspace of the sequences in the previous subsection is relatively small, it is difficult to distinguish between drift and failure from error value alone.
-Therefore, in this section, we evaluate our PL-EVIO with the large-scale environment that goes around the HKU campus, features moving pedestrians, low-texture area, long-term movement, strong sunlight, and indoor \& outdoor conversion.
-We also returned to the same location after a large loop to evaluate the loop closure.
-The evaluation covers the place that is around 160m in length, 100m in width, and with 10m in height changes.
-The estimated trajectory is aligned with the Google map in Fig.\ref{google_map}.
-We can see that our PL-EVIO is almost drift-free in the long-term motion.
-While the complementarity of three different kinds of features (e.g. line-based event features for human-made environment, point-based event features for HDR scene, and point-based image features for good lighting scene) ensure the robust and reliable state estimation.
+In this section, we evaluate our PL-EVIO system in a large-scale environment that encompasses the HKU campus.
+This environment includes features such as moving pedestrians, low-texture areas, long-term movement, strong sunlight, and indoor \& outdoor transitions.
+We also return to the same location after a large loop to evaluate the loop closure.
+The total evaluation length is approximately 980 m, covering an area of approximately 160 m in length, 100 m in width, and 10 m in height changes.
+The estimated trajectory is aligned with the Google map and can be seen in Fig.\ref{Nature-scenarios}.
+The results show that our PL-EVIO performed almost drift-free in this long-term motion evaluation.
+The complementarity of three different kinds of features (e.g. line-based event features for human-made environment, point-based event features for HDR scene, and point-based image features for good lighting scene) ensure the robust and reliable state estimation.